2020 CUFA Awards

 In addition, the National Council for Social Studies (NCSS) offers the Fund for the Advancement of Social Studies Education (FASSE) to support research and classroom application projects which improve social studies education and promote engaged, effective citizens.

-2019 CUFA Awards Reviewers
+2020 CUFA Awards Reviewers

-In the fall of 2019, the following members served on review panels for the CUFA Awards.
+In the fall of 2020, the following members served on review panels for the CUFA Awards.

 Kristy Brugar, University of Oklahoma

-Ashley Jaffee, James Madison University
+Ashley Taylor Jaffee, James Madison University

-Dan Krutka, University of North Texas
+Amanda Vickery, University of North Texas

 Elizabeth Washington, University of Florida

-Sonyun An (Kennesaw State University)
+(Arizona State University)

 (Arizona State University)